tomekpiotrowski/lets_expect/README.md

 }
 ```

 One `to` block generates a single test.
+This means the subject will be executed once and then all the assertions inside that `to` block will be run.
 If you want to generate multiple tests you can use multiple `to` blocks:

 ```rust
 expect(files.create_file()) {